What to Do After Setting Up Your Company in Dubai: Your 10-Step Post-Registration Checklist

 • A detailed meeting to explain your business model and expected cash flow.

-You can’t run your business from abroad.
-Securing residency visas for yourself, your family, and future employees is critical.
-The process is multi-stage:
+Operating your business from abroad is not feasible.
+Securing residency visas for yourself, your family, and future employees is essential.
+The process involves several stages:

 1. Apply for an Establishment Card: This allows your company to sponsor visas.